 Listen to what the reporter said here.

-We've seen protesters on Capitol Hill, you've been reporting all week about how high the tensions are.
+You've been reporting all week about how high the tensions are.

 Where do things stand this hour?

-Well, Nicole, the protest that's happening behind me now and may make me slightly hard to hear, is by far the largest and most well-organized protest against Brett Kavanaugh that I've seen yet this week.
+Well, Nicole, the protest that's happening behind me now and may make me slightly hard to hear is by far the largest and most well-organized protest against Brett Kavanaugh that I've seen yet this week.

 Oh, okay.